 |Suzi Quatro cans the can - whatever that means!|

 What she did seem to exhibit though, was an enjoyment of rock’n’roll that imbued her big hits.
 She didn’t write them of course – they came off the assembly line of songwriting and producing duo Nicky Chinn and Mike Chapman, who also came up with hit singles for Sweet and Mud among others.
 But when the Chinnichap pair clicked with an artist they could really deliver the goods, and in Suzi Quatro’s case that meant three million-selling singles, culminating in the wonderful ‘Devil Gate Drive’.
-It was corny to be sure, not least in the Top Of The Pops appearance linked above, where her band embarked on a dorkish dance routine in the bridge.
+It was corny to be sure, not least in the Top Of The Pops appearance linked above, where her band embarked on the dorkiest of dance routines in the bridge.
 But to a kid starting to enjoy music it was three minutes and something of irresistible, ramshackle fun.

-So with this in mind I went out and got myself Suzi’s Very Best Of cd - or to be entirely accurate, double cd.
+So with all of the above in mind I went out and got myself Suzi’s Very Best Of cd - or to be entirely accurate, double cd.
 Hell, it only cost £5.99.

 Unsuprisingly, imagining that Quatro’s best demands two cds was fanciful on someone's part.
 Her run of hits peaked with ‘Devil Gate Drive’, and pretty much ground to a halt within the year, in Britain at least – and the one big success she subsequently managed in 1978, ‘If You Can’t Give Me Love’, was the most godawful country mush, foreshadowing some dreadful later recordings.
 Maybe Chinn and Chapman were spread too thin, servicing other acts, but one way or another the collection tails off into quite a lot of dross.